 Today will be a real highlight as you enjoy a short ride from Shimla to Taradevi on the “Himalayan Queen’, the narrow gauge or ‘toy’ train. that runs currently utilizing 102 tunnels it was declared a UNESCO world heritage site in 2008.
 On arrival in Taradevi, you will be met and drive approximately 2 hours down to Kalka to board the late afternoon train to Delhi.
 On arrival, you will be met by the Company representative and transferred to your hotel.

-Today is that the Last Day of the tour.
+Today is that the Last Day of the Explore Himachal tour.
 Relish associate early morning breakfast.
 Complete the check-out formalities.
-Get associate aided transfer to the Delhi railroad terminal/airfield for your onward journey.`
+Get associate transfer to the Delhi railroad terminal/airfield for your onward journey.`